CoEDL/elpis-wiki/README.md

 # About this repository

-[Elpis](https://github.com/CoEDL/elpis) is a speech recognition toolkit.
+Elpis is a tool designed for people with minimal computational experience to accelerate their language documentation transcription workflows by taking advantage of modern speech recognition technologies.

+For the latest information about Elpis, please see [elpis.net.au](https://www.elpis.net.au).

+Elpis code is open-source, available at [github.com/CoEDL/elpis](https://github.com/CoEDL/elpis).

-This wiki is a stable clone of the Elpis repository's wiki, which is the development version.
+This wiki is a stable clone of pages from the Elpis repository wiki, which is the development version.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3386190.svg)](https://doi.org/10.5281/zenodo.3386190)